LukasTsunami/ZSSN/README.md

   - Respond back to client

 ### What happens when something breaks?
-  - There is a **Bad News Counter**, which will map a DTO answer to give send back to client
+  - There is a **Bad News Teller**, which will catch an exception and maps to a DTO answer to give send back to client
   - This DTO answer also goes through Sanitizer to a JSON Mapping
   - All handlers knows about Bad News Counter when inherits from BaseHandler